mohitarora/number-guess-game/README.md

 number-guess-game
 =================

-A simple number guess game built using Angular and Dropwizard
+A simple number guess game built using Angular and Dropwizard and Spock

 Build Instructions
 ==================